rdallman/reed.pizza/content/resume.md

 **August 2012- May 2013, Lead Android Developer, Verge Pipe Media**

-  *  Prototyped, designed, developed and deployed Android applications.
+  *  Developed Android applications for this digital media startup in Auburn
   *  Trained and oversaw a small team of developers.
-Learned git merge.
   *  Rewrote a back end in Ruby on Rails.
 Became familiar with TDD and Heroku.

 ### Contributions